philwinder/git/content/workshop4/index.md

+---
-# Workshop 4 - Making mistakes
+title: Workshop 4 - Making mistakes
+---

 **Answers to the goals are hidden as HTML comments.**